nuralam376/e-shop/README.md

 ## Installation and Setup Instructions for backend

+You will need node and npm installed globally on your machine.

-Build Setup
+Build Setup..
-Before proceeding, create a .env file and configure your environment variables within .env.
+Before proceeding, create a .env file and configure your environment variables within .env..

 Create a database named e-shop and provide your database username and password in the .env file

 ## .env

-DB_HOST=localhost
-DB_USER=""
-DB_PASS=""
-DB_NAME="e-shop"
+...DB_HOST=localhost
+...DB_USER=""
+...DB_PASS=""
+...DB_NAME="e-shop"

-## ]install dependencies
+## install dependencies

 $ npm install